reincas/Lanthanide/README.md

 of each transition can be obtained.

-This package is the successor of the Python package I developed for my PhD thesis 2002.
+This package is the successor of the Python package I developed for my PhD thesis until 2002.
 A copy of the thesis is in the folder `docs`.

 ## Installation